 Caffeine: What’s in a Cup?

-An estimated 86% of Americans consume caffeine every day, but few of us understand how it works, and many are unclear on how it fits into a healthy lifestyle.
+An estimated 86 percent of Americans consume caffeine every day, but few of us understand how it works, and many are unclear on how it fits into a healthy lifestyle.
 Sun Basket registered dietitian Lindsey Kane is here to set the record straight.

 How caffeine works